-java.lang.Object java.lang.Enum<EnclosedType> EnclosedType
+java.lang.Enum<EnclosedType> EnclosedType

 Represents type size classes for deciding how large a lambda is.
 This size is dependent on what variables the lambda expression contains in its closure, i.e., it encloses.
 It is used by the reserveLambda methods in SizeEstimator.